BEST STARTS FOR KIDS

 * * *

 Take one half of the bean.
 "Now if you cut each piece in half again then you'll have quarters.
-Put them all back together again and you've got a whole bean again.
 Now see here that two quarters equals a half a bean.
 And four quarters equals a whole bean."

-You can substitute a variety of vegetables and fruit as their abilities increase.
+You can substitute a variety of vegetables and fruit as your child's abilities increase.

 Looking at the concept of fairness is a great one to underpin the concept of division because children are very good at picking discrepancies, especially if they're the one receiving less.